glowing-bear/glowing-bear-cordova/README.md

 Native app for glowing-bear, the HTML5 irc client of the 21st century.

-Supports Android, Firefox OS, and iOS (self-deploy only).
+Supports Android and iOS (self-deploy only).

 You can install the developer preview from the Google Play Store [here](https://play.google.com/store/apps/details?id=com.glowing_bear).